gemoc/gemoc.github.io/modeling4Industry4.0/index.md

 The paper is available from
 - Wortmann, A., Combemale, B., and Barais, O. 2017.
 [A Systematic Mapping Study on Modeling for Industry 4.0](https://www.computer.org/csdl/proceedings/models/2017/3492/00/3492a281-abs.html).
 ACM/IEEE 20th International Conference on Model Driven Engineering Languages and Systems (MODELS).
 IEEE, 2017.
+- We also provide its [open access preprint](https://hal.inria.fr/hal-01514421v2) for your convenience.

 # 2018 Mapping Study Update